zaproxy/zap-api-docs/source/includes/auth.md

 **Step 1.
 Define a context**

 Contexts are a way of relating a set of URLs together.
 The URLs are defined as a set of regular expressions (regex).
-You should include the target application inside the context and excluded the unwanted URLs, such as the logout page, in the exclude in the context section.
+You should include the target application inside the context.
+The unwanted URLs such as the logout page, password change functionality should be added to the exclude in context section.

 **Step 2.
 Set the authentication mechanism**